What is Chinese (Mandarin) about?

 Health – shared topics include discussing the complex interconnections between the physical, mental, emotional, social, and spiritual dimensions of people’s lives.

-Physical Education – shared topics include discussions into popular sports in Chinese culture, key sports personalities, and events.
+Physical Education — shared topics include discussions about popular sports in Chinese (Mandarin)-speaking communities, key sports personalities, and events.

 New Zealand Sign Language (NZSL)